lead time vs cycle time

 Lead Time is a term borrowed from the manufacturing method “Toyota Production System.”
 It calculates the time between a customer placing an order and the time the order was shipped and received by the customer.

 Lead Time for Changes is specific to software development.
 It is a velocity DORA metric that measures the amount of time needed to implement, test, and deliver changes to the codebase.
-This metric measures the time between committing the code and sending it to production.
+This metric measures the time between committing and sending the code to production processes.

 In other words, Lead Time for Changes calculates the time elapsed between the identification of a requirement and its fulfillment.
 Simply put, it is an indicator of how long it takes for a client’s requested feature to be completed.